FeatureIDE/FeatureIDE/plugins/de.ovgu.featureide.fm.core/library/readme.txt

 		It must be Java 1.7 or higher.

-	Due to changes there are unwanted dependencies (e.g. to Eclipse API) in the source files:
+	Due to changes there are unwanted dependencies (e.g., to Eclipse API) in the source files:
 		In the build script some files are explicitly excluded from the build process.
 		These files contain dependencies to the Eclipse API (or are deprecated).
 		If other files contain such dependencies it build process fails (with a lot of confusing complier errors).
-		In this case either fix the dependency problem or, if not possible, exclude the respective file in the build script (build_jar.xml).
+		In this case either fix the dependency problem or, if not possible, add the file to the exclude list (excluded_source_files.txt).

-		Since the complier errors from the build process are not helpful for this problem and do not point you the the respective file, there is a quick'n'dirty method to detect the dependency problem.
+		Since the complier errors from the build process are not helpful for this problem and do not point you the respective file, there is a quick'n'dirty method to detect the dependency problem.
 		Make a local copy of the src folder or make sure all files in it are committed to your git repository.
 		Then run the build script with the target "deleteFiles".
 		It now deletes all files that are excluded from the build process.